tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Tokamaks can only control the plasma in short bursts that last for no more than 7 minutes

-- Because of the stellarators design, experts suspect it could sustain a plasma for at least 30 minutes at a time
+- Because of the stellarators’ design, experts suspect it could sustain a plasma for at least 30 minutes at a time

 ___